nus-cs2103-AY2223S1/tp/docs/team/cfyjoanna.md

 #### Overview

-Pupilist is an all in one app that allows teachers to plan and organize their student’s workflow, helping them ease their workload.
+Pupilist is an all-in-one app that allows teachers to plan and organize their student’s workflow, helping them ease their workload.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.

 #### Summary of Contributions